How to Become a Curriculum Developer with a Career Switch

 When you’re job hunting, remember not to get discouraged.
 Even if you don't tick every box on a job description, you likely have skills that do apply and can learn new things on the way.
 Also, keep in mind that while not every application leads to a job, you've got what it takes and the right ones will come your way.

-Cora: Curriculum Developer for a Leading Education Company
+Cora is a Curriculum Developer for a Leading Education Company

 Here’s what Cora had to say about transitioning out of teaching to become a curriculum developer: